idenproject/about-markdown/audience.md

-Iden is aimed at data practitioners who had coding experience
+Iden is aimed at data practitioners who had previous coding experience

-You'll benefit from it if you are a recent graduate
+You'll benefit from it if you are a recent graduate,

-Or someone looking to create your portfolio
+Or someone looking to create your portfolio.

-You'll need to be proficient in Python, Pandas, and Sklearn
+You'll need experience with Python, Pandas, and Sklearn.

-But if you aren't
+But if you aren't,

 No stress!

-We have plans to develop beginner-friendly workshops for data enthusiasts
+We have plans to develop entry-level workshops

+and self-learning content for data beginners.

 Soon :D